mozilla/build-a-b/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/783c3055-df4e-41ee-a9fe-1772db6f3e95/deploy-status)](https://app.netlify.com/projects/build-a-b/deploys)

 This is a Next.js 15+ TypeScript monorepo for the Mozilla "Billionaire Blast-Off" microsite.
-It features a HeroUI component library, Tailwind CSS v4 with a customized plugin, Sanity CMS Studio for content management, and the Flags SDK for feature flags.
+It features a HeroUI component library, Tailwind CSS v4 with a customized plugin, and the Flags SDK for feature flags.

 ## Table ofContents